-Deeper Smart Sonar Pro+ vs FishHunter 3D Head to Head
+Deeper Pro Plus vs FishHunter 3D Head to Head

 Small enough to fit in your tackle box or pocket for that matter, smart portable fish finders are expanding the possibilities for anyone who enjoys recreational fishing.
 These versatile, mini fishing sonars are leveling the playing field for those of us who do not own a boat or just prefer more flexibility in where and how we fish.

-Right from the start, two key features set this new type of fish finder apart from our traditional sonar devices – they are wireless and they are castable.
+Right from the start, key features set this new type of fish finder apart from our more traditional sonar devices – they are wireless and combine fish finder and GPS into a small castable unit.
 Simply drop in the water one of these, throw it or cast it out to your chosen spot using a fishing rod, or simply tie it to the back of your small boat or kayak and you’re ready to start finding fish.

 Now, whether you are fishing from shore, a kayak, boat, or even ice fishing, you will be able to accurately see right from your smartphone or tablet screen the depth, temperature and bottom contour of your freshwater or saltwater environment and, more importantly, where the fish are in real-time.

 Simply put, these small devices let you see exactly what’s going on below the surface and greatly increase your odds of catching fish, whether you are bank fishing, casting from a pier or out in the water.

 Of the current line-up of the best portable fish finders, two products stand out above the rest in terms of functionality and quality –- the Deeper Smart Sonar PRO+ and the FishHunter Directional 3D wireless, portable fish finders.

 This post will review and compare the best features as well as any shortcomings for each and tell you which one gets the nod.

 Click image for more details